GarimaAvasthi/Assignment_3/Prompts.md

- Notes

-- All logic is implemented manually and understood
+** All logic is implemented manually and understood
-- No third-party frameworks used